Who We Are

 Jed Kalkstein

-CFO / Strategic Management Consultant.
-Board Manager since 2011.
+CFO / Strategic Management Consultant

 Jed Kalkstein possesses a diverse background that includes operating roles in executive management of startup and growth stage companies, turnarounds, and venture capital investing and has participated on several corporate and non-profit boards of directors.
 Jed is currently contract CFO for SmartEquip, in addition to offering a range of finance and operations support to growing companies.
 Mr. Kalkstein was a partner at Connecticut Innovations, Inc., a state-affiliated venture capital fund.
 Prior to Connecticut Innovations, he was a strategic consulting and corporate development professional at Arch Chemicals and served three years as a political appointee at the U.S. Department of Justice in both the policy and legislative affairs offices.
 Mr. Kalkstein graduated with honors from Hobart College and received a BA in Philosophy and Political Science and holds an MBA from the School of Management at Yale University.